enkidevs/curriculum/web/html/links/link-relative-paths.md

 `<img src="../../logo.svg">`: ???
 `<img src="../images/logo.svg">`: ???

-Select the reason relative links are NOT considered the best for images and files within a website.
+Select the reason relative links are **not** considered the best for images and files within a website.

 ???